 It’s a big garden, one which disappears from view behind a “row of pittosporums with their straight backs”, one with “good solid pittos … [which] keep the neighbours out of your business”.
 These pittosporums become a sort of reference point in the novel for her experience of the garden and, in a way, for her mental state, because this is a story about mental states.
 It’s about suffering a deep, deep loss, and how this new loss brings back a similarly deep past loss that has remained unresolved.

 But now, I don’t want to give away this loss, though perhaps if you’ve heard of the book you already know.
-The story is told chronologically but, interspersed with this main narrative which chronicles around 6 months in the couple’s lives, are flashbacks in which Heather remembers life with her mentally ill mother, Shelley, her father and her older sister Fleur, and her Gran.
+The story is told chronologically but, interspersed with this main narrative which chronicles around 6 months in the couple’s lives, are flashbacks in which Heather remembers life with her mentally ill mother Shelley, with her father and her older sister Fleur, and with her Gran.
 It was clearly a loving family but one under immense stress which each member handled in slightly different ways.
 As the contemporary story exposes Heather’s increasingly unstable state, we are also inexorably led to the tragedy that occurred in Heather’s teenage life.
 The resolution has a certain predictability to it, but Spargo-Ryan builds it so well that it doesn’t feel clichéd.

 One of the pleasures in reading this sad but ultimately hopeful book lies in the characters around Heather.
 Her sister and father, and elderly neighbours Sylvia and Ashok, in particular, are colourful but human, and they create a warm, engaging but not sickly-sweet community which tries to shore up Heather.
 There’s husband Dave too, but he is a little more shadowy, off working as a teacher during the day when much of the action takes place.